Why open a Lloyds Student Current Account?

 For more information about overdrafts, see Student Account welcome pack (PDF, 844 KB).

-If you already have a current account with us, you can apply for an arranged overdraft through Internet Banking or Mobile Banking.
+If you already have a current account with us, you can apply for an arranged overdraft through online banking or in the mobile banking app.
 You can also apply to increase your existing arranged overdraft limit too.

-Log on to apply for an arranged overdraft
+Log in to apply for an arranged overdraft

 Let’s look at the details